Gail Kim: Personal life

-Kim was born in Toronto, Ontario, Canada, on February 20, 1977.
-She attended York Memorial Collegiate Institute and majored in kinesiology at the University of Toronto before transferring to Ryerson University and changing her major to nutrition.

 Kim married celebrity chef Robert Irvine on May 11, 2012.
 The couple met on the set of Dinner: Impossible.
-On October 10, 2017, Kim announced that she became an American citizen.
-Since she is also a Canadian citizen, she now holds dual citizenship.
+On October 10, 2017, Kim became an American citizen, and now holds dual Canadian/US citizenship.

 Other media

 Kim posed topless for a cell phone ad campaign in South Korea.
 In 2007, Kim was listed on Forbes' top 40 list of "America's Most Eligible Bachelorettes".
 In 2009, Kim was a part of the cast of the independent psychological thriller entitled Royal Kill.
 On October 13, 2011, Gail Kim, along with The Miz, John Morrison, Kofi Kingston, Heath Slater and Eve Torres appeared on a special WWE edition of Family BrainSurge.
 On August 18, 2012, Kim's and Robert Irvine's wedding ceremony was documented on an episode of Irvine's Restaurant: Impossible program.

 Gail also appeared with her husband, Robert, on an episode of Guy's Family Road Trip.

-In March 2020, Kim, along with Lita and Christy Hemme, announced "KAYfABE", a new wrestling show inspired by true events which blends scripted drama with pro wrestling.
+In March 2020, Kim, along with Lita and Christy Hemme, launched "KAYfABE", a new wrestling show inspired by true events which blends scripted drama with pro wrestling.

 Kim appeared in the video games WWE SmackDown vs. Raw 2010 and WWE SmackDown vs. Raw 2011 during her second and final run with WWE.

+In July 2023, Kim and fellow wrestler, Gisele Shaw, took part in the ninth season of The Amazing Race Canada, in which they were eliminated first.
+Kim was then a contestant on the second season of The Traitors Canada in October 2024.